 We will be closed Thursday (11/26) and Friday (11/27) for Thanksgiving.
 Please submit samples by Wednesday (11/25) morning.
 Thank you and we hope you have a wonderful and safe holiday break!

 Please note that we do not process nematode samples.
 We suggest you submit those to the N.C.
 Department of Agriculture and Consumer Services Nematology Lab – NCDA Nematode Lab

-- When entering people’s names in, keep these designations in mind –
+When entering contact information, keep these designations in mind –

 1575 Varsity Drive